Sathvik-kota/Multi-document-Embedding-Search-Engine-with-Caching/README.md

 - Saves compute + makes repeated searches much faster

 ---
+### 4️⃣FAISS Persistence (Warm Start Optimization)
+- Eliminates the need to rebuild index on each startup
+- Warm-loads instantly using try_load()
+- Ideal for Spaces & Docker environments
+- A vector-database
+---
 ### 5️⃣ **LLM-Driven Explainability**
 - Generates **human-friendly reasoning**
 - Explains **why a document matched your query**